muehlefeldt/AJD.jl/docs/src/index.md

 # AJD.jl Documentation

-Documentation for the [AJD.jl](https://github.com/gericke-n/AJD.jl) Package to perform Approximate Joint Diagonalization (AJD) on multiple matrices.
+Documentation for the [AJD.jl](https://github.com/muehlefeldt/AJD.jl) Julia Package to perform Approximate Joint Diagonalization (AJD) on multiple matrices.

-Below the main functions of the package are introduced.
-For the entire documentation of non exported functions of the package  refer to the [detailed docs page](./detailed-docs.md).
+Below the main function of the package is introduced.
+For the entire documentation, including non exported functions, of the package refer to the [detailed docs page](./detailed-docs.md).

 ```@docs